 - Use high quality ingredients: Good olive oil, sea salt, quality vinegar, good lemons.
 You can definitely taste the difference.

 - Store your mushrooms in glass containers, in the fridge.
-It is entirely possible that they are shelf stable, but I am not a fan of botulism, so I keep mine in the refrigerator.
+It is entirely probable that they are shelf stable, but I am not a fan of botulism, so I keep mine in the refrigerator.

 The recipe that follows is approximate.
 You may need more or less of the ingredients to fit your containers.
 One tip: Start with more mushrooms than you think you need.
 They shrink a lot in this process, and are so good you will run out long before you’re tired of eating them.

 These may just be the best marinated mushrooms you will ever eat.
-This method of preserving them highlights how meaty certain mushrooms can be, and the marinade is a perfect blend of Italian flavors: lemon, chile, olive oil, oregano.
+This method of preserving them highlights how meaty certain mushrooms can be, and the marinade is a perfect blend of Southern Italian flavors: lemon, chile, olive oil, oregano.
 I have found that boletes are the best for this: porcini, birch boletes, leccinum species and the like.
 But as you can see from the picture above, chanterelles work well, as does any other meaty mushroom.
 For store-bought shrooms, use crimini, shiitake or king trumpets.

 Prep Time: 24 hours, most of it passive